erick-otenyo/adm-boundary-manager/README.md

 ## GADM 4.1 - Accessing, downloading and loading GADM 4.1 Data

-The [Global Administrative Areas 4.1 (GADM)](https://gadm.org/")  is a database of the location of the world's administrative areas (boundaries) Administrative areas in this database include: countries, counties, districts etc. and cover every country in the world.
+The [Global Administrative Areas 4.1 (GADM)](https://gadm.org/")  is a database of the location of the world's administrative areas (boundaries).
+Administrative areas in this database include: countries, counties, districts etc. and cover every country in the world.
 For each area it provides some attributes foremost being the name and in some cases variant names.

-The most recent version is `4.1` and this is the version currently supported by this package.
+The most recent version is `4.1` and is the version currently supported by this package.

 ### Download GADM 4.1 data